grabbeh/fennec/README.md

 **Fennec** is a tool you can use to visualise and analyse your trade mark portfolio (on the assumption you have one!).
 You can also allow non-legal types (PR/design teams) to check whether you are registered in a particular country to allow them to use appropriate trade marks ('R'/'TM' etc).
 A working demo is [here](https://tryfennec.com).

-Here's what the admin panel used to look like (it's been updated subsequently and I haven't been bothered to include a new screenshot here!):
+Here's what the admin panel used to look like (it's been rejigged a little):

 ![example](screenshot.png)